quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part37_Chapter_24_Task.md

 #### Job Size Distributions and Server Farm Load
 Background context: The text discusses various job size distributions, each with a mean of 2 but different variances.
 These distributions range from deterministic to highly variable (Bimodal-2).
-Additionally, the server farm load is set at \(\rho = 0.9\).
+Additionally, the server farm load is set at $\rho = 0.9$.

 :p What are the key job size distributions mentioned and their characteristics?
 ??x